How to Win an Illinois Cannabis Business License | Illinois Cannabis Business Consultants

 Medical and adult-use sales in Illinois exceeded $1 billion in 2020.
 Over 152,000 people in Illinois are registered as medical marijuana patients.
 There are currently 96 licensed adult-use dispensaries and 21 licensed cultivators in Illinois.

-The graphic below displays cannabis sales in Illinois during 2020.
+The graphic below displays adult-use cannabis sales in Illinois from 2021 to the present.

 Rules and Regulations for Illinois Cannabis Business Licenses